Nikhil2906R/Aadhar-Management-System/README.md

   git clone https://github.com/Nikhil2906R/Aadhar-Management-System.git

-  cd aadhar-management-system

 2. Compile the Code: Ensure you have a C compiler installed (such as GCC).
 Then, compile the code:

-  gcc aadhar_management.c -o aadhar_management
+  gcc aadhar.c -o aadhar

 3. Run the Application:

-  ./aadhar_management
+  ./aadhar

 Usage